ManivardhanReddyB/the-rise-of-the-procurement-systems-operator/README.md

 Please provide attribution when referencing these frameworks.

+---

 ## Disclaimer

-This publication is an independent research synthesis.
-It does not represent the views of any employer, client, vendor, or organisation.
+This publication represents independent research and does not reflect the views of any employer, client, vendor, or organisation.

-All statistics referenced are drawn from publicly available industry research and representative industry sources.
+Industry statistics and external information referenced in the report originate from publicly available research and representative industry sources.